michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

 G> The kit's usage die is reduced by one step to a D6, meaning the next time it is used Carina will roll that die instead.
 G>
 G> If instead Carina had rolled a 2 or higher the usage die would remain a D8.

+# Time

+While playing it's sometimes useful to break time down mechanically - during fights or tense moments, for example.
+Largely though, play passes at whatever speed makes sense for the adventure and action - minutes may pass, or hours, or weeks.

+When you need to mechanize time, it breaks down like this:

+- Action occurs every _moment_, which is roughly three seconds.
+  In a moment, a character can make one action and reaction without penalty.
+  If a character wants to perform two actions they may forego their reaction and vice versa.
+  A character may take an additional action or reaction without forgoing another, but all of their tests are one step harder as a result.
+  A character may also forego an action or reaction to focus on just the one thing, making the test one step easier.
+- Actions include, but are not limited to, the following:
+  - Exercising a knack
+  - Making an attack
+  - Moving
+  - Applying a dweomer
+  - Channeling a miracle
+  - Throwing a grappling hook
+  - Drinking a potion
+  - Using a matrix or scroll
+- Reactions include, but are not limited to, the following:
+  - Parrying
+  - Blocking
+  - Dodging
+  - Interfering with another action

+## Initiative

+In addition to time breaking down into moments you need to be able to determine what order actions and reactions happen.
+In Pentola we use the _declare up, adjudicate down_ (**DUAD**) system for initiative.

+Each character involved in the conflict first rolls against their intellect, adding a skill or vocational bonus if appropriate.
+The initiative test is treated like a multiple-participant opposed test.

+The participant whose result is _worst_ declare their actions and reactions first.
+The participant whose result is _next worst_ declares their actions and reactions next, and so on until the participant with the best result declares their action and any reaction.

+Then, in reverse order, the actions take effect - so the character who declared last acts first and the character who declared first acts last.

+Note that initiative doesn't always mean combat - you might break into initiative when chasing someone, or racing to an objective, or trying to provide a distraction, etc.

+{icon=dice-d20}
+G> #### Example Initiative: Two Combatants
+G>
+G> Toph and Tarasi are sparring.
+G> Toph has an INT of 13 (base test 39%) and a fencing skill bonus of 43% (total goal of 82%).
+G> Tarasi has an INT of 10 (base test 30%) and a gearslinger skill bonus of 20% (total goal of 50%).
+G>
+G> At the beginning of the moment both characters roll an initiative test and their results are compared:
+G>
+G> Tarasi rolls a 79, failing her test, and Toph rolls a 31, succeeding.
+G>
+G> Tarasi therefore declares her action first: she decides to kick at Toph.
+G> Toph declares next; since he knows Tarasi will kick at him, he declares he will use his reaction to dodge her kick and his action to elbow her in response.
+G>
+G> Toph is able to try to elbow Tarasi first.
+G> He succeeds on his test, inflicting damage.
+G> Tarasi attempts to kick Toph and succeeds on her test with a 21, but Toph also succeeds on his dodge (27) and his result is higher - therefore she does no damage.
+G>
+G> The next moment starts and they both roll for initiative again and repeat the cycle.
+G>
+G> #### Example Initiative: Three Combatants
+G>
+G> As in the last example, but there's now a third combatant, Galner (INT 10, Needlejutsu skill bonus  21%), who is teamed up with Tarasi against Toph.
+G> Toph's result is a 31 (success), Tarasi's a 79 (failure), and Galner's a 10 (success).
+G>
+G> Tarasi declares her action first, deciding to kick at Toph.
+G> Galner succeeded on his test but his result is lower than Toph's, so he declares next: he will tackle Toph.
+G> Toph declares last and this time decides to focus on Galner, dodging his tackle and elbowing him.
+G>
+G> Toph acts first, successfully elbowing Galner.
+G> Galner acts next, succeeding on his test to tackle Toph (rolling a 15), but Toph critically succeeds on his test (rolling a 2) and so avoids him.
+G> Tarasi acts next, succeeding on her test to kick Toph and inflicts damage.
+G>
+G> At the beginning of the next round they all test initiative again and repeat the cycle.

+{icon=wrench}
+G> ####
+G>
+G> The initiative mechanic is one which is harder and longer to explain than it is to use.
+G> In practice, it does a few things:
+G>
+G> - It keeps combat dynamic, ensuring each round the initiative order will likely change.
+G> - It rewards players for paying attention to what everyone in the combat is doing - you can only react to actions lower in the initiative order, or play off other actions.
+G> - It ratchets up tension - the unpredictability and potential for dangerous combinations of actions make for more lethal combat.
+G>
+G> It has a higher cognitive load on the referee and players than traditional or side-based initiative, but in practice it's manageable for fewer than a dozen combatants - which is where traditional initiative systems break down too.
+G>
+G> My method for tracking it is to record the results for each participant on a piece of paper or in a text document, putting lower results lower on the page than higher ones.
+G> I then mark each result with an **S** for success (if the participant succeeded on their roll), a **CS** for critical success, or an **F** for a failure.
+G> I then work my way up the document, starting with the lowest failure to the highest.
+G> Repeat for the successes and then the critical successes.
+G> I then flip the order and the actions are adjudicated as normal.
+G>
+G> If this is too complicated or fiddly for your table, pretty much any other initiative system can work here.
+G> I do encourage you to try it though, first!

+# Distance

+Distances in Pentola are abstracted to a few ranges:

+- Things and people are _close_ if you can reach out and touch them with no more than a few steps.
+- Things and people are _near_ if you can walk to them within a few seconds - within about 30 ft / 10 meters.
+- Things and people are _distant_ if they're further than nearby but still clearly perceptible - within about 150 ft / 50 meters.
+- Things and people are _far_ if they're further than distant but you can still visible.

+Characters can move somewhere near as an action in a moment.
+If they forego their reaction, they can instead sprint to somewhere distant.